moiatgit/rustbook/src/ch08-03-hash-maps.md

 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-23/src/main.rs:here}}
 ```

-<span class="caption">Listing 8-23: Replacing a value stored with a particular
+<span class="caption">Llistat 8-23: Replacing a value stored with a particular
 key</span>

 This code will print `{"Blue": 25}`.
 The original value of `10` has been